mmistakes/minimal-mistakes/_drafts/zio-kafka.md

       KAFKA_JMX_HOSTNAME: localhost
 ```

 We must copy the above configuration inside a `docker-compose.yml` file.
-As we see, Kafka needs also
-ZooKeeper to coordinate brokers inside the cluster.
-From version 2.8, Kafka doesn' use ZooKeeper
+As we see, Kafka also needs ZooKeeper to coordinate brokers inside the cluster.
+From version 2.8, Kafka doesn't use ZooKeeper anymore.
-anymore.
 However, the feature is still experimental, so it's better to avoid it for the moment.

 Once set up the docker-compose file, let's start the broker with the following command: